 Nominations shall consist of:

-- a media summary of the research contributions (five-line press release),
+- a media summary of the research contributions in the specified research area (five-line press release),

 - a curriculum vitae including the list of publications